tuvus/iowa-systems/README.md

 ---

+### Zones
+The earth is split up somewhat evenly into zones, by default this is 1000.
+Plants only check in thier zone and neiboring zones for resource competition.
+In the future each zone will have it's own temperature and water.
+In the future animals will only check nearby zones for predators and prey.

 #### Simulating Plants
 Plants are simulated by accumalating growth from the sun according to how much sun it gathers.
 Once they reach a certain growth they can grow their awns, which then spread their seeds around.
 Plants can be eaten by bunnies.

-Note: Plants are not affected by bottom-up regulation yet.
+Note: Plants are somewhat affected by bottom-up regulation.
-Meaning they don't compete for reasources and will scale infinitely.
+Meaning they don't really compete for reasources and will scale infinitely.

 ---
 Seeds: